 - The Secondary School House System has six houses.
 These are named after the Nyoongar seasons – Birak, Bunuru, Djeran, Makuru, Djilba and Kambarang.

 - Students start school each day in their House Room and compete in a weekly House Competition before lunch on Wednesday (House Day).
 House competitions can range from academic challenges to cultural and sporting activities.

 - A variety of student leadership opportunities are available in the House System.

 - The integration of our Pastoral Care and House system empowers students to find their place of belonging and fosters a competitive spirit underpinned by a communal ethos within the College.

 - Debating and Mock Trials.

 - Participating in State and National Maths and Science Competitions.

 - Outstanding graduation pathways with a wide selection of both ATAR and Vocational qualifications.

 - Focus on Science, Technology, Engineering and Mathematics (STEM).
-Our technologies program enables students to continually develop 21st century competencies and skills.

 - Specialist Basketball and Soccer Programs taught by two of Perth's finest coaches, Shaun Redhage (Australian Boomers and Perth Wildcats) and Mark Lee (Perth Glory, Blyth Spartans, Gateshead, Easington and Consett).